 In this photo, a stain on the suspended ceiling indicated a leak...

-Shown here is a poor repair.
+Shown here is the poor repair above that stained ceiling tile.
 Plumbers tape (left side) is not an acceptable method for supporting roof drain leaders.
 Metal hangers should be substantial (right side).

 When the cast iron leader fell, it could have caused serious or fatal injury to a person instead of damage to a table, and if the poor repair is not corrected and proper leader hangers installed, it could still happen.